 Close links between humanity and the soundscape have always been an essential lens through which we understand the world. … Those of us living close to the natural world have learned the permutations of these dynamics well.
 It is likely that buried deep within the human limbic brain is ancient wiring that springs to life every time we reconnect with these delicate webs of acoustic finery.
 It didn’t take early humans long to find useful ways of incorporating biophonic information into hunts, ceremonies, language, and the dialoguing exchanges of music — our first organization of sound.

-These sounds should be appreciated for the music they make, the symphonies they conduct, they way they resonate with our souls. in SOT I made natural music the centerpiece of the book and a key component of how Sage’s connects with the planet and discoveries music role in the universe.
+These sounds should be appreciated for the music they make, the symphonies they conduct, and the way they resonate with our souls. in SOT I made natural music the centerpiece of the book and a key component of how Sage connects with the planet and discoveries music role in the universe.

 Music in Songs of Thalassa